Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_riding_center.md

 ---
 title: Riding Center
-description: SPOONI Riding Center MLO for RedM - Equestrian facility with stables and training areas.
-Horse center for New Hanover horse roleplay in Red Dead Redemption 2.
+description: Equestrian facility with stables and training areas in New Hanover.
 ---

 # 🏠 Riding Center